testoml/multipleReportersHTMLCypress/README.md

-# Reporter Cypress - HTML Report
+# Multiple reporters - mochawesome

 ## Introduction
 In automation, a reporter plays a crucial role in providing feedback and insights into the execution of test cases.
 Here are some key importance of reporters in automation: